-The basic rule is that people have the right to accept or refuse health care.
-Health care can't be forced on anyone.
+The general rule is that people have the right to accept or refuse health care.
+Health care can’t be forced on anyone.
 However, there are exceptions in urgent situations.

 - The patient’s life or physical integrity is at risk.

 - It’s impossible to get permission in time, either from the patient or from someone who is allowed to give permission instead of the patient.

 In these situations, medical professionals can only give treatment that is necessary to save the patient’s life or to protect the patient’s physical integrity.